sajeanpage/boot_wk_02_excel_challenge/README.md

 Bootcamp week 2

 This repository contains my submissions for Module 1, Excel challenge.
-Thanks for you time and consideration.
+Thanks for your time and consideration.

 -Sarje